seanslma/maki/IT/VPN.md

 # VPN

-VPN connectio ncan be blocked by company firewall.
+VPN connection can be blocked by company firewall.

 ## OpenConnect
 The group name should be put in the authgroup.